tsdat/tsdat/examples_dev/README.md

 # Developer Code Examples

-This folder contains annotated, interactive Jupyter Notebook examples used for better understanding the core libraries that tsdat will work with.
-Namely **xarray** and **ACT**, but it may also include numpy and pandas examples as well.
-In addition we may add notebooks for working with specific data formats.
+This folder provides a sandbox of code snippets and jupyter notebooks used by developers to better understand the core libraries that tsdat utilizes (namely **xarray** and **ACT**, but also **numpy** and **pandas**).

-These examples are intended for tsdat developer use only, and may be moved into a separate repository at a later date.
+These examples are intended for tsdat developer use only, and may be moved into a separate repository at a later date.  **Use the examples folder for complete, annotated examples of using the tsdat pipeline library.**